masaimahapa/git-basic-exercises/README.md

-hahah first time trying this via the terminal.
+first time trying this via the terminal.
 Man is feeling like a geek now.

+Blah blah blah